What are The Main Features of Trekking in Nepal

 Another typical Nepali food is thakali khana which includes rice, lentil soup, vegetables, and pickle of fermented vegetables.
 This food item is the daily meals of Thakali ethnic community living around Thakkhola of Manang-Mustang Region.
 This is popular not only in the country but in the countries where Nepali people have migrated.

 Nowadays, home stay services are introduce in Nepal in almost every community.
 Home stay trekking is famous for typical food items and unique hospitality.
 Due to varieties of ethnic communities, you can taste a typical food item of the respective ethnic community.

 Trekking in Nepal vs trekking in other countries

 The main features and objectives of trekking all over the world are same.
 However, trekking in Nepal is quite different from trekking in other countries.
 There might be several factors responsible for this difference between trekking in Nepal and other countries.

 In this section, we are going to discuss on some of the factors of “How is trekking in Nepal different from trekking in other countries?”

-Trekking difficulty level
+Nepal Trekking difficulty level

-Trekking difficulty level is categorized into 3 or 4 types or even more based on a few factors.
+Trekking difficulty level is categorize into 3 or 4 types or even more based on a few factors.
 Trekking difficulty is measured on the bases of itinerary, cost, trail condition, availability of food and accommodation services, altitude gain or acute mountain sickness, remoteness, seasons, etc.